metagov/daostar/DAOIPs/daoip-8.md

 ---

-## Contribution Guide & Call to Action
+# Discussions, Contribution Guide & Call to Action

 We welcome community contributions to improve DAOIP-8!
 Here’s how you can contribute: